kp7742/UE4Dumper/README.md

 - Dumping of Game Structure SDK file(Need to Find Pointers Manually)
 - Support Fast Dumping(May Miss some data)
 - Support SDK Dumping for UE4 Based Games
-- Tested on 32bit PUBG Mobile Series
+- Tested on 32bit and 64bit PUBG Mobile Series

 ## Note
 - Use 32bit and 64bit Version on Respected Arch of Game.